crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ;
   Examine occupied tile and auto-pickup eligible items.
 Can also be used to pick up only part of a stack with no other item on the same square.
-  When a monster is present the first press of ; will only examine the tile and a second press of ; will pick up all auto-pickup eligible items.

 x
   Examine surroundings, see below.
 Has '?' help.